softwareunderground/awesome-open-geoscience/awesome.md

 Awesome projects make sure their code is working, ideally by automatic tests with full coverage of their software package.
 Remember many automatic Continuous Integration (CI) tools, offer discounts or free functionality to open source projects.

+Tests can also be non-applicable for certain projects and are sometimes really hard to implement, if you're not sure whether the tests are acceptable, just let us know in the pull request and the maintainers will figure it out with you.

-    Uber-Awesome: Full coverage of all tests, automatically executed and instructions to test by hand Acceptable Awesome: An automated test suite hooked up to an external service such as Travis-CI or similar If we're in a really good mood awesome-ish: Documented manual steps that can be followed to objectively check the expected functionality of the software
+    Uber-Awesome: Full coverage of all tests, automatically executed and instructions to test by hand
+    Awesome: An automated test suite hooked up to an external service such as Travis-CI or similar Awesome-ish (If we're in a really good mood): Documented manual steps that can be followed to objectively check the expected functionality of the software
-    Tests can also be non-applicable for certain projects.

 ## Datasets

 Awesome datasets need an open license and should be accessible.
 Ideally, they should be obtainable online, without sign-up.
 We appreciate that sometimes data portals with sign-ups are necessary.
 The sign-up for these portals *must be* automatic, meaning no long wait for response, and *cannot* limit usage of the data, meaning license restrictions that would make it non-open.

-    Good: Open downloadable data like an S3 bucket, API, kaggle dataset, or data.world dataset.
+    Awesome: Open downloadable data like an S3 bucket, API, kaggle dataset, or data.world dataset.
-    OK: Data Portal with sign-up
-    Bad (not acceptable): Contact the authors / maintainers and ask for the thing in the cabinet.
+    Awesome-ish (we get it, sometimes it's necessary): Data Portal with sign-up Bad (not acceptable): Contact the authors / maintainers and ask for the thing in the back of the cabinet.

 ### Dataset Documentation